mon/TataconUSB/README.md

 in a breadboard + USB connection for power.
 From there, program by hitting the hardware reset button, then `make flash`.

+## Nintendo Switch firmware
+The Nintendo Switch firmware is based off of work by @progmem, who created the the proof-of-concept Hori Pokken Pad LUFA [firmware](https://github.com/progmem/Switch-Fightstick) and @shinyquagsire23, who extended it to create a [Splatoon 2 image printer](https://github.com/shinyquagsire23/Switch-Fightstick).

+The firmware imitates the Hori Pokken Pad, which when connected to a Switch, running V3.0.0 or above, is picked up as a Pro controller.

+By default, when plugged in the firmware performs the sync command L + R, A, in order to pass through the new controller screen.

+Drum hits can be changed to any Switch Pro Controller buttons using the chrome configuration app.

 ## Linux use
 In order to use with the chrome configuration app, linux users must edit their udev rules.